zangrafx/webplatformdaily-site/README.md

 ## Where is the data stored?

-In Markdown files, which makes it open source.
-You're free to use the data anyhow you like.
+In Markdown files.
+You can view them [on GitHub](https://github.com/simevidas/webplatformdaily-site/tree/master/content/dailies).

 ## What goes into creating a daily?

-I gather the content from Twitter, i.e. from the tweets of the ~130 people I follow on Twitter.
-Usually, I select around 40-50 tweets (potential entries).
+I gather the content from Twitter, i.e. from the tweets of the ~160 people I follow on Twitter.
+Usually, I select around 40-50 tweets (candidates).
 Then, based on those tweets I create around 20-30 entries for the daily.

 ## What topics are covered?

  - Open Web Platform (including the open standards that comprise it)
  - JavaScript (the core language and libraries written in it)
  - web-browsers (including their development tools)
  - front-end web-development in general
+ - Node.js, Grunt
  - open source to some degree (e.g. GitHub related content)
  - openness (open data)
  - privacy

-## How do you decide what goes into a daily?
+## What are the criteria for the content?

-The general rule is that the content should be recent (say, less than 2 weeks old) and relevant for the majority of visitors.
+The general rule is that the content should be recent (say, less than 2 weeks old), relevant for the majority of visitors, direct and easily digestible.

 ## May I suggest content?